 Once the pork-belly has been par-boiled, you want to rinse off any coagulated proteins on the exterior of the pork that may lend an off flavor to the finished Kakuni.
 This will also quickly cool the pork belly off so you can cut it into cubes.

-Then the pork goes back into a clean pot with the aromatics and seasonings and gets simmered until the meat is tender enough to cut with a fork.
+Then the pork goes back into a clean pot with the aromatics and seasonings and gets braised until the meat is tender enough to cut with a fork.
 The amount of time will vary depending on the meat that you used, but another one and a half hours should be enough.

-Once it’s tender, you can eat pork belly right away, but like most stews, Kakuni is best after the meat has had a chance to soak in the braising liquid overnight.
+Once it's tender, you can eat the braised pork belly right away, but like most stews, Kakuni is best after the meat has had a chance to soak in the braising liquid overnight.
 This also allows you to remove most of the rendered oil as it will float to the top and solidify in the refrigerator.
-Once you’ve removed the excess oil, this is a good time to drop in a few soft-boiled eggs along with the pork.
+Once you've removed the excess oil, this is a good time to drop in a few soft-boiled eggs along with the pork.
 This makes for a delicious ajitsuke tamago, or ramen egg that you can serve with the pork.